 Unless an error procedure is in control, the I/O supervisor passes control to the SIO appendage just before the I/O supervisor translates your channel program.
-You have an opportunity to modify or extend the channel program after you request the I/O operation.
-However, you should not alter the IOBSTART field of your IOB in the SIO appendage; changing the address in
+You have an opportunity to modify or extend his channel program after he requests the I/O operation.
+However, you should not alter the IOBSTART field of your IOB in the SIO appendage; changing the address in IOBSTART has no effect on where the I/O supervisor begins CCW translation.
+If the I/O activity is not initiated because of a busy condition and the I/O request has not been translated, this appendage is re-entered before the SIO instruction is issued; otherwise, it is not re-entered.